cea-trust-platform/.github/profile/README.md

 <img src="https://github.com/cea-trust-platform/.github/blob/main/profile/tcfd.png">

-TrioCFD is the Computational Fluid Dynamics (CFD) code based on the TRUST platform.
+**TrioCFD** is the Computational Fluid Dynamics (CFD) code based on the TRUST platform.
 The code contains Front_Tracking, Radiation, ALE for fluid/structure interactions and Turbulence LES & RANS models.

 This software is OpenSource (BSD license).

 The public TrioCFD git repository is available at: https://github.com/cea-trust-platform/TrioCFD-code

-# **3. ICoCO interface**
+# **3. ICoCo interface**

-ICoCo stands for Interface for Code Coupling.
+**ICoCo** stands for Interface for Code Coupling.
 This is a norm that a code may choose to implement to facilitate its coupling with other ICoCo-compliant codes.

 The public ICoCo git repository is available at: https://github.com/cea-trust-platform/icoco-coupling